N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

 We solve each simulated instance very quickly, in less than half a second.
-This slide shows the simulation solution, i.e., the solution that is obtained by solving the simulation instance.
+This slide shows the solution that is obtained by solving the simulation instance.
 Routes that do not contain the must-dispatch request are coloured grey.
 The route that contains the must-dispatch request is colored red.